Frequently Asked Questions

 When we’re low or upset, we often fall into automatic patterns of thinking and responding which can actually worsen how we feel.
 CBT helps you notice and change problematic thinking styles or behaviour patterns so you can feel better.

-CBT works for lots of different people and problems, and is widely recommended by national treatment guidelines across the UK, EU and North America.
+CBT is helpful for lots of different people and problems, and is widely recommended.

 The National Institute for Health and Clinical Excellence (NICE) provides independent, evidence-based guidance for the NHS on the most effective, proven treatments.
 CBT is recommended in NICE guidelines for many different problems, including:

-The number of CBT sessions needed depends on the difficulty and you will be informed of an estimate of how many sessions you might be needed after an initial assessment.
-Most people have between 5 and 20 weekly sessions
+The number of CBT sessions needed depends on the difficulty you are experiencing and your goals, you will be informed of an estimate of how many sessions you might be needed after an initial assessment.

 CBT is an individual therapy and you will usually be seen on your own, in some circumstances it might be helpful for someone who is supporting you to join part of a session.